probe-rs/webpage/content/docs/tools/vscode.md

   - [x] In VSCode `Source view`, breakpoint locations will automatically be adjusted to code boundaries that lie safely between function prologues and epilogues.
   - [x] In VSCode `Disassembly view`, breakpoints are set at, and stepping works at, 'instruction level'
 - [x] **UPDATED: Stepping** through executing code during debug:
   - [x] Supports stepping at 'statement' level with `Step Over`, `Step Into`, `Step Out`.
-Stepping desitnations will automatically be adjusted to code boundaries that lie safely between function prologues and epilogues.
+Stepping destinations will automatically be adjusted to code boundaries that lie safely between function prologues and epilogues.
   - [x] While VSCode 'Disassembly view` is open, all stepping automatically happens at 'instruction' granularity, and will allow the user to step to any target location, including instructions in a function prologue or epilogue.
 - [x] **Variables View**
   - [x] View values of core **Registers**, and changes during code execution
   - [x] View values of **Locals** and **Statics** variables, and update values during code execution.
-    - [x] Shows datatypes and values for the following Rust datatypes.
+    - [x] Shows data types and values for the following Rust datatypes.
       - [x] Base types, including &str
       - [x] Enumerations
       - [x] Structures